 stream.encoding.panZ.field("location", "ordinal")

-.scale("domain", ['A', 'B', 'C']) // optinal
+.scale("domain", ['A', 'B', 'C']) // optional

 .scale("range", [-1, 0, 1]); // optional

-3D Angular Panning
+...3D Angular Panning

-To use the Angular coordinates, use panRadius (distance), panPolar (angle from the Z axis), and panAzimuth (angle from the X axis) channels.
 Raidus ranges from 0 to 1, and panPolar and panAzimuth can take any number in degrees.
 If a panPolar value is 422, then it is as same as 62 (= 422 mod 360).
 This allows for cyclic data patterns.

 panRadius, panPolar, and panAzimuth usage pattern